Can you actually THINK your way out of depression and mania?

 And sometimes it can get very serious, especially when we don't see life going according to our expectations.
 Now, single incidents become part of an unending flow that stands for everything that is wrong with the world or ourselves.
 Here the mind is working overtime, indiscriminately processing outside information and stamping out negative thoughts on a production-line basis.

-Say you're a baby boomer and you're stuck in traffic.
-But now, instead of you thinking that your day is ruined, you see this as a situation that never should have happened in the first place had the bright promise of the sixties been fulfilled.
-It was all supposed to be love and light and peace, and what happens?
-Richard Nixon, oil crisis, Ronald Reagan, Republican Congress, and next thing you're midway between your cubicle at work and the soccer game you're supposed to be driving your kids to, and your husband doesn't give a shit, and, well, there's gotta more to life than this ...
+You're stuck in traffic.
+But now, instead of you thinking that your day is ruined, you see this as a situation that never should have happened had there been no such thing as Fox News (or white Zinfandel, for that matter), this in a culture that gave us Louis Armstrong and Saran Wrap.
+What has gone wrong with the world? you can only wonder, midway between your cubicle at work and the soccer game you're supposed to be driving your kids to, and your husband doesn't give a shit, and, well, there's gotta more to life than this ...

 Bring on the depression (or a screaming raging manic fit).